pdf-association/arlington-pdf-model/TestGrammar/README.md

 * TestGrammar PoC processes _almost_ all predicates (declarative functions).
 When a predicate is processed that is known to have an incomplete implementation, a yellow warning message is output, whereas red error messages mean that all predicates that were processed are fully implemented.

 * all messages from validating PDF files are prefixed with `Error:`, `Warning:` or `Info:` to make regex-based post processing easier.

+* PDFium supports reading a PDF that uses an unsupported encryption algorithm.
+When this happens, the PDF string objects will remain encrypted and thus predicate checks will result in errors.
+In these cases all strings will be shown as `<!unsupported encrypted!>` in the Error messages.

 ## Arlington validation (--validate)